-In regular operating mode -The current log files are created in real time and managed accordingly.
-If you intentionally delete these files via the toolbox they are lost and data recovery is not possible existing data and configurations are stored in the Rescue Mode as "last known good".
-The regular operating mode is set back to initial state and starts after a successful flashing with a new set of log files.
+In regular operating mode - The current log files are created in real time and managed accordingly.
+If you intentionally delete these files via the toolbox they are lost, and data recovery is not possible In rescue mode - As soon as you perform a system update in any form the existing data and configurations are stored in the Rescue Mode as "last known good".
+The regular operating mode is set back to the initial state and starts after a successful flash with a new set of log files.
 Due to this fact the CS141 provides even an emergency data rescue option.
 After an accidental flash the rescue mode will allow to access log files as well as the last existing configuration since the previous planned firmware flash.